vpanyushenko/bubbles/src/assets/markdown/usage/02-default-code.md

   // First import the global css styles import "bubbles-ui/css/app.css";

-  // Import the goto function from svelte kit and make a
-  // reference to it in the configStore import { goto } from "$app/navigation";

   // Import config store to update defaults import { configStore } from "bubbles-ui";